dlinsin/Mantis-Issues-Ext/README.markdown

 # Mantis Issues Ext

-A __Safari Extension__ which extracts information from a [Mantis bugtracking system](http://www.mantisbt.org/) issue and adds it to a [GitHub issue](https://github.com/dlinsin/Mantis-Issues-Ext/issues).
+A __Safari Extension__ which extracts information from an issue of a [Mantis bugtracking system](http://www.mantisbt.org/) and adds it to a [GitHub issue](https://github.com/dlinsin/Mantis-Issues-Ext/issues).

 Written by [David Linsin](http://dlinsin.github.com), January 2012.